DraXu3/blago-karma-bot/README.md

 ## Voting rules

 * Requestor cannot send Karma changing request for himself/herself
-* In order to successfully change person's KS, the request should be confirmed by a third member
+* In order to successfully change person's KP, the request should be confirmed by a third member
 * Requestor cannot confirm the request, but can reject it
 * Requested person cannot neither confirm nor reject the request
 * After the timeout (*1 minute* by default) it becomes impossible to select a memeber for the request